-1. What all am I getting in overall website budget from you?
+1. What am I getting in the overall website budget from you?

-- Once you finalize a budget, you need to know what your money’s worth.
+- Once you finalize a budget, you need to know what your money’s worth is.

 2. Does the website come with maintenance as well?
 If yes, then for how long?

 - Most e-commerce business owners don’t possess a technical side.
 Hence, website maintenance becomes a foregone conclusion.

 - What happens in case there are any errors?
 404 or 301?
 What happens if the website shuts down temporarily?
 How will you make major design and content-related changes?
 All these questions are critically important internally as they affect your business in ways more than one.